zerasul/mdbook_en/11colors/colors.md

 The ```TILE_ATTR_PRIORITY_MASK```; mask allows to store in each Tile, only the priority information, so that nothing will be displayed on the screen; this is important to be able to display the background with the different effects.

-Once the priority map has been filled in, it is painted in plane A, using the function ```VDP_setTileMapDataRectExRectEx```; which will allow us to draw a rectangle as a Tiles map per screen.
+Once the priority map has been filled in, it is painted in plane A, using the function ```VDP_setTileMapDataRectEx```; which will allow us to draw a rectangle as a Tiles map per screen.

 After having drawn this map, we can draw the other background in the way we already know; but without priority: